 In these offices the employees work with natural light, between streams, bushes, and next to the corpse flower

-Amazon, in addition to revolutionizing the concept of electronic commerce, now wants to transform its offices into large green spaces, where the walls are replaced by trees, electricity by natural lighting and the air that is breathed can be as fresh as that of a rain forest.
+Amazon, in addition to revolutionizing the concept of electronic commerce, now wants to transform its offices IGNORE INTO large green spaces, where the walls are replaced by trees, electricity by natural lighting and the air that is breathed can be as fresh as that of a rain forest.

 At the end of January, the technological giant inaugurated three biospheres on its grounds in Seattle, USA.
 The huge spheres of glass and steel have been adequate to improve the conditions and performance of Amazon workers.
 There are no concrete walls, closed offices, or desks.
 Instead, employees can gather in cabins suspended on trees over 10 meters high, or at one of the multiple work stations located along trails and small streams.
 It has been considered as an ideal environment, which as the company indicates, “can inspire creativity and even improve the functioning of the brain”.

 The environmental conditions within the transparent spheres are carefully designed to ensure the welfare of both the employees and the natural environment that surrounds them.
 “Plants, trees, sunlight, land, and water are the protagonists.
 The sound of flowing water and the scent of flowering plants immediately create a botanical immersion that keeps visitors away from the urban environment”, the company said in an official statement.

 Home of the corpse flower

 It sounds futuristic, but the Amazon biospheres already become a tangible example of urban growth without natural destruction.
 The spheres, which are interconnected with each other, also house 40,000 plants of 400 species from all over the world.
 One of those that has aroused greater curiosity both to the press and to the inhabitants of the city is the corpse flower.